joebelmonte/movie_night_front_end/README.md

 ## Wireframes and User Stories

-* Wireframes can be found in this repo (Belmonte-WDI-017-Project-2-Wireframes-2017-04-27.pdf)
+* Wireframes can be found in this repo [here](https://github.com/joebelmonte/movie_night_front_end/blob/master/Belmonte-WDI-017-Project-2-Wireframes-2017-04-27.pdf)

 * Here are a few of the user stories that I wrote before starting.
 Some of them haven't been fully implemented yet.

-1. See a list of movies that I could potentially watch, and filter by the fields above to answer questions like the following:
+* See a list of movies that I could potentially watch, and filter by the fields above to answer questions like the following:
-  a.
-What movies have I watched recently?
+** What movies have I watched recently?
-  b.
-What movies have I not watched in a while?
+** What movies have I not watched in a while?
-  c.
-What movies should I consider watching that I haven’t before?
+** What movies should I consider watching that I haven’t before?
-  d.
-What movies have I watched many times?
+** What movies have I watched many times?
-  e.
-What movies do I rate the highest?
+** What movies do I rate the highest?
-2. Have the DB pick a random movie for me to watch
+* Have the DB pick a random movie for me to watch
-  a.
-Subject to some criteria, i.e., I own it but haven’t watched it recently or it’s below a given length.
+** Subject to some criteria, i.e., I own it but haven’t watched it recently or it’s below a given length.
-3. Easily record each time I watch a movie.
+* Easily record each time I watch a movie.
 Timestamp should auto-update and counter should increment.